We use affiliate links. See our Disclosure Policy for more information.

 I have put together a list of some great day hikes other than these near Seattle that are easy to moderate located in various parts of the beautiful Washington State and within 1-3 hours drive of the city.
 You can access most of these hikes in a day and be back in the city by evening, but feel free to also make a weekend out of it!

-Each hike listed below also contains a link to the Washington Trail Association hiking guide, which contains driving directions, a general description of the hike including length and elevation gain, and the most recent trip reports for real-time trail conditions.
+Each hike listed below also contains a link to the AllTrails hiking guide, which contains driving directions, a general description of the hike including length and elevation gain, and the most recent trip reports for real-time trail conditions.

 All of these are well-trafficked and I would feel comfortable hiking solo, but if you are looking for a hiking buddy you can read this guide on where to find people to go hiking with.